What is Maze ransomware and how to protect against it

 The victim has to open the Maze website in a Tor browser to receive instructions on payment and then get the decryption key.
 The group also promises to delete all of the stolen data they hold once the payment has been made.

-The Maze ransomware doesn’t have a fixed ransom – remember the group works in partnership with other cybercrime syndicates and splits the payment, and each partner will have different income expectations.
+The Maze ransomware doesn’t have a fixed ransom – remember that the group works in partnership with other cybercrime syndicates and splits the payment, and each partner will have different income expectations.
 However, it is known that Maze ransoms are very high.
 Reported demands range from $6 million to $15 million.

 Where is Maze from?